ranfysvalle02/mdb-agg-crewai/README.md

 ### CrewAI Setup

 We'll be using CrewAI to manage our agents and tasks.
-In this case, we have one agent - a researcher who is tasked with analyzing the data and providing actionable insights.

-### CrewAI Setup

-We'll be using CrewAI to manage our agents and tasks.
 In this case, we have one agent - a researcher who is tasked with analyzing the data and providing actionable insights. ​​In CrewAI, tasks are the individual steps that make up a larger workflow.

 **Agents & Tasks: Working Together as a Crew**